Handling changing files¶

 Nightly emails always report errors¶

-A very common cause for that is files which are either read-locked from TSM completely (more common on windows OSes) or files that change constantly during backups.
+A very common cause for that is files that are either read-locked from TSM completely (more common on Windows OSes) or files that change constantly during backups.

 or the contents of